MiThors/TT-method-development/ReadMe.md

 -k --keywords: intakes two strings, keywords for the individuals, and should be in the same order as the input parameters.
 Optional, and defaults to "pop1" and "pop2".

 -o --out: intakes one string, the name for the output directory.
-Optional, defaults "TT_out_pop1_pop2".
+Optional, defaults "TT_out_pop1_pop2", using the keywords given.

 -w, --window: intakes one int, the window size for weighted-block jackknife.
-Optional, default is 5,000,000 which corresponds to about 5cm.
+Optional, default is 2,500,000 which corresponds to about 5cm.

 -c --counts: flag to print counts per chromosome per window to a counts file in the output directory.
 Optional, can be used for inspecting when errors during calculations happens, or when results of calculations look strange.